The Pomodoro Technique

 Todoist Tip

-You'll start your day with a clear plan of what you'll work on during each pomodoro.
-You can use the timer on your phone, a physical Pomodoro timer, or any of the many digital alternatives like Pomodone which integrates with Todoist.
+After scheduling your tasks, you'll start your day with a clear plan of what you'll work on during each Pomodoro.
+You can use the timer on your phone, a physical Pomodoro timer, or any of the many digital Pomodoro applications that integrate with Todoist, such as:

-Once your timer starts, it must go off!
-Keep focused by adding any ideas or requests that come in as new tasks in your Todoist Inbox.
-When your timer runs out, you can review the list, schedule urgent tasks for a later pomodoro, and file away less urgent things for another day.
+Stay focused by adding any ideas or requests that come in as new tasks in your Todoist Inbox.
+When your timer runs out, you can review the list, schedule urgent tasks for a later Pomodoro, and file away less urgent things for another day.

 Repeat